chungoid/chungoid/README.md

 ## Development

-This `chungoid-core/` directory contains the server implementation.
-Development *of* the server (meta-development) typically occurs in the parent `chungoid-mcp` repository structure.
-See the `dev/` directory in that repository for details if contributing to the core server itself.
+This project structure contains the server implementation.
+Development *of* the server (meta-development) occurs in the parent `chungoid-mcp` (currently private) repository structure.
+This is autonomously built from within an abstraction layer which uses a modified version of the chungoid workflow, and soon..
+A2A protocol.

 ## Origin Story